sparkfun/SparkFun_Digi_XBee_Explorer_USB-C/docs/hardware_overview.md

 ###ASC

-This LED on the development board blinks when the XBee is registered to the cellular network.
+This LED on the development board blinks when the Digi XBee is registered to the cellular network.

 | Blink | Timing | Meaning |
 | --- | --- | --------- |